hmslima/sambahsacompletegrammar/sambahsa.md

 Maybe Sambahsa could have simpler sounds (simple for who?) or less “extra sounds”, but wouldn't the language be poorer?
 Even Esperanto has sounds that defies the Americans like the [x] of the letter “ĥ”.
 The sounds are easily learnable and I'll show you that you that you can be pronouncing all of them in a week.

 Other complaint is that Sambahsa build its vocabulaty upon loanwords instead compound words, I explain: the adjective “beautiful” is “bell” in Sambahsa while “ugly” is “biaur” in Sambahsa; someone could say that, for example, an affix that inverts the meaning of the word would be more interesting because it would eliminate the need of memorizing hundreds of words.
-Indeed it's a resource with its advantages, but, on the other hand, sentences with compound sentences take a time to be analized, so, after analizing the pros and cons, it's more interesting a word like “biaur” than “aunbell”.
+Indeed it's a resource with its advantages, but, on the other hand, sentences with compound sentences take a time to be analized, so, after analizing the pros and cons, it's more interesting  and practical a word like “biaur” than “antibell”.
 And frankly, until you master the grammar, you will have memorized all the most relevant words.

 **Everything has a price:** many auxiliary languages try the possible to be the simplest ones adopting, for example, very simple orthographies: one letter, one sound; all nouns having only one ending, all adjectives having